tambapps/groovy-shell-user-manual/environments/index.md

 ## Environment variables

 When loading an environment, the variable `envDir` is initialized.
 It is a `File`  of the directory of your environment.
 It can be useful if you want to store files specific to this environment.
 Note that you will find a `data.json` in this directory.
 This file should not be modified

+## Defining classes in an environment

+If you want to define classes you'll need to use the [special prompt comment](https://tambapps.github.io/groovy-shell-user-manual/shell-general/#special-comment-prompt)